My Wife (song): John Entwistle solo versions

-In November 1972, Entwistle re-recorded the song and released it on his third solo album Rigor Mortis Sets In.
-A live version of the song was featured on the two-disc compilation album So Who's the Bass Player?
-The Ox Anthology which was released on 22 March 2005.
+Around October–November 1972, Entwistle re-recorded the song and released it on his third solo studio album Rigor Mortis Sets In (1973).
+A live version of the song was featured on the two-CD compilation album So Who's the Bass Player?
+The Ox Anthology, released on 22 March 2005 by Sanctuary Records.

-Reception
+Critical reception

 During an interview Pete Townshend described "My Wife" as "the best new rock number on the album [Who's Next]."
-Critic Mark Deming called "My Wife" the "comic relief" on "Who's Next".
-Rob Mitchum of Pitchfork Media called it "the only listenable song of [Entwistle's] writing career."
+Critic Mark Deming called "My Wife" the "comic relief" on Who's Next.
+Rob Mitchum of Pitchfork called it "the only listenable song of [Entwistle's] writing career."

-Because of excessive live performances John Entwistle wrote "The Quiet One" to replace this song, although he would still perform the song for his solo career and his later performances with The Who.
+Because of excessive live performances John Entwistle wrote "The Quiet One" to replace this song, although he would still perform the song for his solo career and his later performances with the Who.

-In 2016, Rolling Stone ranked the song number 21 on its list of the 50 greatest songs by The Who.
+In 2016, Rolling Stone ranked the song number 21 on its list of the 50 greatest songs by the Who.